dtsmith2001/dtsmith2001.github.io/index.md

 I am [monitoring my memory usage](http://pythonforbiologists.com/index.php/measuring-memory-usage-in-python/) using the ```resource``` package.
 It only works on Posix systems, however.
 I am displaying the maximum memory used during the lifetime of the program, which is very useful when doing grid searches or large number of trees with larger data sets.

 And I've also figured out how to [use Jupyter notebooks remotely using ssh tunneling](http://www.datasciencebytes.com/bytes/2015/12/18/using-jupyter-notebooks-securely-on-remote-linux-machines/).
 It's very simple, and allows me to move my work off my Windows 10 laptop onto a RedHat box with a lot more memory.
 I've had problems lately running out of memory.

+Another project I'm working on is a notebook outlining how I profile and debug in a Jupyter notebook.

 # Dotfiles